greeninkpen/user-repo-filterer/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# User-repo-filterer

-## Available Scripts
+## Description

+This project is a simple application built with React and TypeScript.
+It uses the GitHub GraphQL API to fetch and display user avatar URLs and repository information including the name, URL, and description.
+Users can filter the repositories of the given user by language or search term.

+## How to Run

+1. Clone the repository to your local machine.
-In the project directory, you can run:
+2. Navigate to the project directory.

-### `npm start`
+3. Install the dependencies with `npm install`.
+4. Start the application with `npm start`.

-Runs the app in the development mode.\
+The application will start running on `http://localhost:3000` in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## How to Run the Test Suite

+To run the test suite, navigate to the project directory and run
-### `npm test`
+### `npm test`.

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+## Future Improvements

+- Break up App component into smaller components to improve readability e.g. SearchBar, NavBar, UserCard, RepoList
+- Include working links in the navbar
+- Include working links to the organizations
+- Include tests

 ### `npm run build`